HSBC Everyday Global Account (EGA): Earn up to 2.65% p.a. on SGD fresh funds

 These rewards are credited in the 7th month, once the balance requirements are met.

-The bonus rates step down each month from January 2026 to March 2025, and you’ll need to wait until 31 May 2026 to actually receive the credited bonus interest.
+• You’ll need to wait until 31 October 2026 to actually receive the credited bonus interest.

-Without a wealth product and less than S$1,000,000 of ADB, the interest rate of up to 1.65% p.a. in January is comparable to the interest rate for most other savings accounts currently and requires you to make at least seven eligible transactions to qualify.
+Without a wealth product, the interest rate of up to 1.45% p.a. is comparable to the interest rate for most other savings accounts currently.
+Paired with the HSBC Everyday+ Rewards Programme, it would bring the total potential interest rate to up to 2.45% p.a..

 As there are numerous conditions that come with each of the bonus rewards, it is recommended that you go through the terms and conditions here and here carefully.